jasperpotts/draw-dsl/README.md

 A compact, coordinate-based DSL for [draw.io](https://draw.io) diagrams — designed for AI generation and editing.

+## What is draw-dsl?

-**Why?** AI models need a token-efficient, text-friendly format for creating and editing architecture diagrams.
+AI models need a token-efficient, text-friendly format for creating and editing architecture diagrams.
 Auto-layout tools like Mermaid are limiting; raw draw.io XML is verbose and fragile. draw-dsl sits in the sweet spot: compact enough for an LLM context window, expressive enough for precise, creative layouts.

-**How it works:**

 ```
 diagram DSL (compact, human/LLM editable)